kubeflow/website/content/en/docs/started/workstation/minikube-linux.md

 +++
-title = "Deploying with miniKube on a single node" description = "How to deploy Kubeflow with miniKube on a single node on Linux" weight = 50
+title = "Deploying with minikube on a single node" description = "How to deploy Kubeflow with minikube on a single node on Linux" weight = 50

 +++